slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On forgiveness and revenge

 <!--
-> *'If you hate a person, you hate something in him that is part of yourself.
-What isn’t part of ourselves doesn’t disturb us.' -- Hermann Hesse*
 - (kk) Hatred is a curse that does not affect the hated.
 It only poisons the hater.
 Release a grudge as if it was a poison.
 -->